jettbt/jettbt.github.io/README.md

 ## Hackipups (MLH Hackathon Award Winning Project)

 This hack is from my first Hackathon, I recruited members for my group, came up with the hack idea, addressed any concerns from my teammates swiftly, and created a Trello board for us to keep track.
-I worked on the websites art and presentation.
+I worked on the websites art and presentation, aswell as coding in HTML, CSS, and JavaScript.
 The idea is to take care of a cute pet by taking care of yourself (on the honor system).
 We only had about 48 hours to work on this, and there are plans in the works to develop the site further!

 https://hackipups.vercel.app/